UsabilityEngineering/Tracking/phase2/README.md

 ### Info & Settings
 <img src="assets/About.png" width="30%" height="30%" title="About"> <img src="assets/HowToUse.png" width="30%" height="30%" title="How To Use"> <img src="assets/Options.png" width="30%" height="30%" title="Options">

-Warren: Not shown is the duplicate About page that links back to the local menu rather than the main one.
+Warren: Not shown is the duplicate How To Use page that links back to the local menu rather than the main one.

 ### Data Management: Input